-The experienced school staff members have developed a real sense of community and commitment to the school and promote and develop programs which assist students to learn.
+The experienced school staff members have developed a real sense of community and commitment to the school and assist in developing and coordinating programs which assist students to learn.

-A feature of this school is the collaborative partnerships developed between the parents and the school community which provide a spirit of enterprise when working on school projects.
+A feature of this school is the collaborative partnerships developed between the parents and school community which provides a spirit of enterprise when working on school projects.
 The school community is proactive in providing amenities for the students and there is the expectation from parents that they will contribute to the fabric of the school.